 - Proposify: Do you want new clients?
 Reach out to prospects and submit excellent proposals with Proposify.

-As time goes by, you will eventually come across even more tools that you’ll find are relevant and helpful.
+As time goes by, you’ll eventually come across even more tools that you’ll find are relevant and helpful.

 Here are some tips: